Episode 1

 Good question!
 Why do we need DNSSEC?

-DNS was created the Internet was tiny small.
+DNS was created when the Internet was tiny and small.

 Security was not a primary concern in its design.

-Simply put, DNS main job is to translate human-friendly names to IP addresses needed by your laptop, phones, and other network devices.
+DNS’s main job is to translate human-friendly names to the IP addresses needed by your network-connected devices.

-DNS is like a big phone book that your devices use to fetch you a website, or deliver your emails.
+DNS is like a big phone book that your devices use to fetch websites or deliver emails.

-DNS resolvers are the ones in charge of tracking down this information for you.
+DNS resolvers are in charge of tracking down this information for you.

 And that data is often provided by **authoritative servers**.